 What Is a Morton's Neuroma?

 Morton's neuroma is a thickening of the tissue that surrounds the small nerve leading to the toes.
 It occurs as the nerve passes under the ligament connecting metatarsal bones in the forefoot (front part of the foot).
+It is not a "growth" in the foot, just an increase in size of the normal nerve tissue in the front part of the foot.

 Runners may feel pain as they push off.
 High heeled and narrow toe box shoes also can aggravate the condition.

 During the examination, your foot and ankle orthopaedic surgeon will feel for a mass or a "click" between the metatarsal bones.
 They will squeeze the spaces between the toes to try to recreate the pain.
 Range of motion tests are used to rule out arthritis or joint inflammation.
-X-rays can help rule out a stress fracture or arthritis.
+Radiographs can help rule out a stress fracture or arthritis.

 Initial treatment can involve several non-surgical options: